 In some countries, journalists self-censor because not doing so could get them arrested or hurt.
 This is totally understandable.

-I delivered journalism training in Vietnam over more than seven years.
-One newspaper where I carried out my training had two editors on the desk; one editor responsible for all things editorial, and another editor responsible for all things political.
+I delivered journalism training in Vietnam over a seven year period.
+One newspaper where I carried out my training had two editors on the desk; one editor was responsible for all things editorial, and the other editor was responsible for all things political.
+The two sat close to each other, but didn’t appear to consult.
+The result was that stories sent up for approval would have two checks – the first to check whether they followed the government line, and the other to make sure they were journalistically correct.

-At another newspaper there was only the editorial editor; over time the news organisation had realised that journalists were self-censoring sufficiently well to enable the editor responsible for vetting the political content to move to another news organisation where, presumably, the journalists had not mastered the art of self-censoring.
+However, at another newspaper there was only the editorial editor.
+He explained to me that those looking for political flaws in the journalism had realised that the journalists were self-censoring sufficiently well to enable the editor responsible for vetting the political content to move to another news organisation where, presumably, the journalists had not mastered the art of self-censoring.

 Affinity self-censorship